Our Core Purpose

 Our vision has broadened during the last 30 years.
 Hoffman Nursery actively supports horticultural research, promotes environmental stewardship, and performs community service.

 Our partnerships strengthen Hoffman Nursery’s ties to the community and build our expertise.
 Projects with North Carolina State University faculty and students in the fields of Horticultural Science, Weed Science, Plant Pathology, Entomology, and Landscape Architecture keep us connected to the latest research.
-Tours, lectures, and workdays with horticultural student groups introduce younger generations to the nursery industry.
+Tours, lectures, workdays, and internships for horticultural students introduce younger generations to the nursery industry.
 Grass donations and consulting on landscape projects with local schools, charities, public institutions, and student groups allow us to give back to our community.

 As we move forward, we remain committed to producing premium quality plants, to the nursery industry, and to our community.
 And we can’t forget visionaries and horticulturalists who paved the way for grasses and sedges to enter the nursery world.
 We are most grateful for the support of customers.